Forgotten Foundation: Virginia Declaration of Rights

-The post Government and Rules first appeared on Tenth Amendment Center.
+The post Forgotten Foundation: Virginia Declaration of Rights first appeared on Tenth Amendment Center.

-The post Government and Rules first appeared on Tenth Amendment Center.
+The post Ohio Permitless Carry Law Now in Effect first appeared on Tenth Amendment Center.

 Most people have a short memory, keep things partisan, or are completely ignorant of the history of federal gun control.
 None of these are acceptable ways to deal with the dangers we face.
 As Samuel Adams warned, “if we suffer tamely as lawless attack on our liberty, we encourage it, and involve others in our doom!”